Bounds on the Error Probability of Raptor Codes under Maximum Likelihood Decoding: Code Design Examples

 The degree distribution $\Omegarten$, given in \eqref{eq:dist_mbms}, has been designed for inactivation decoding.
 However, as it can be observed in Fig.~\ref{fig:LDPC_Design}, if we use $\Omegarten$ we do not fulfill the probability of failure constraint, since there is an error floor around $2 \times 10^{-3}$.
 Thus, we need carry out an ad-hoc design.

 The analysis presented in \cite{lazaro2017inactivation} can be used to determine the expected number of inactivations for LT codes.
-Extending the analysis to Raptor codes is not easy, but, as it was shown in \cite{lazaro2017inactivation}, when the parity-check matrix of the outer code is considerably denser than the generator matrix of the inner LT code, it is possible to design Raptor codes that require few inactivations by optimizing the LT output degree distribution in isolation.
-In other words, if we design an LT degree distribution that requires few inactivations, and then construct a Raptor code using this degree distribution for the inner LT code, we obtain a Raptor code that requires few inactivations.
+Extending the analysis to Raptor codes is not easy, but, as it was shown in \cite{lazaro2017inactivation}, when the parity-check matrix of the outer code is considerably denser than the generator matrix of the inner LT code, it is possible to design Raptor codes that require few inactivations by optimizing the LT output degree distribution in isolation.\footnote{Note that this heuristic observation holds true also for the case where the outer code parity-check matrix is not dense, e.g., to the case where the outer code is an \ac{LDPC} code, provided that the average check node degree of the \ac{LDPC} code is considerably larger than the average output degree of the \ac{LT} code.} In other words, if we design an LT degree distribution that requires few inactivations, and then construct a Raptor code using this degree distribution for the inner LT code, we obtain a Raptor code that requires few inactivations.

-Following this approach, we can use simulated annealing \cite{kirkpatrick1983optimization} to design an LT degree distribution that minimizes the number of inactivations under the constraint on the decoding failure probability, estimated by using the upper bound.
+Following this approach, we can use simulated annealing \cite{kirkpatrick1983optimization} to design an LT degree distribution that minimizes the number of inactivations for the LT code in isolation, under the constraint on the decoding failure probability for the resulting Raptor code, estimated using the upper bounds derived in this paper.
 By using this approach we obtained the following degree distribution

 Fig.~\ref{fig:LDPC_Design} shows the average probability of decoding failure and its upper bound in Corollary~\ref{corollary:rateless} for the designed ensemble based on $\Omega_{\mathsf{B}}$.
 We can observe how the Raptor code ensemble meets the design requirement, since $\barPf < 10^{-3}$ for $\absoverhead=15$.